09-01-2026

 Understanding HFMD in Security Operations

-HFMD full form in security is Hand-Friction Metal Detector or High-Frequency Metal Detector depending on manufacturer terminology.
+HFMD stands for Hand-Friction Metal Detector or High-Frequency Metal Detector, depending on the manufacturer.
 HFMD devices detect both metallic and non-metallic threats using advanced frequency modulation.
 They are deployed in sensitive environments requiring heightened scrutiny such as research labs, VIP venues, and defense facilities.

 Choosing the Right Frisking Device for Your Security Setup

-Selecting a frisking device necessitates analyzing crowd density, threat level, entry point infrastructure, available manpower, and budget constraints.
+Choosing a frisking device requires evaluating crowd size, risk level, entry setup, manpower, and budget.
 DFMD gates are ideal for continuous flows, while HHMD units support targeted inspections.
 HFMD devices cater to environments demanding sophisticated analytics.
 Proper alignment of device type and operational need ensures optimal security coverage.

 Step-by-Step Manual Body Frisking Procedure

-A standardised body frisking procedure includes observation, verbal communication, systematic pat-down, and device-assisted verification.
+A standard body frisking procedure includes observation, clear communication, a systematic pat-down, and device-based verification.
 Security staff begin with a visual assessment, ask the individual to stand still with arms apart, and conduct a methodical pat-down from upper body to lower extremities.
 Any anomalies are inspected further using HHMD or follow-up procedures.

 Pre-Frisking Communication Guidelines